gbadev-org/tonc/content/sndsqr.md

 The bolded code in `main()` initializes the sound register; nothing fancy, but it has to be done before you hear anything at all.
 It is important to start with `REG_SNDSTAT` bit 7 (`SSTAT_ENABLE`), i.e., the master sound enable.
 Without it, you cannot even access the other registers.
 Setting volume to something non-zero is a good idea too, of course.
 Then we turn off the sweep function and set sound 1 to use a fading envelope with a 50% duty.
 And that's where the fun starts.

-I'll explain what `sos()` is in a little while, first something about the controls of the demo.
+I'll explain what `sos()` is in a little while; but first, something about the controls of the demo.
 You can play notes with the D-pad and A (hmm, there's something familiar about that arrangement).
 The octave *c* you're working in can be changed with L and R; the background color changes with it.
 B plays `sos()` again.

 <div class="lblock">
   <table>